Aadhavan1202/M2_ProjectGoal_QuizGameUtill/1_Requirements/Readme.md

 The project is mainly about students to get more knowledge on Java.

 # How
-The user can take the quiz by just complie the code.
+The user can take the quiz by just compile the code.